 This course examines the pharmacological and physiological effects of alcohol consumption on the human body.
 The theoretical basis and practical applications of various technologies, both laboratory based and field use based, that are currently utilized to determine blood alcohol concentration in the body will be thoroughly reviewed.
 Students will be given practical training in the usage of Approved Screening Devices and Evidentiary Breath Testing Instruments.
 Actual application and interpretation of the obtained blood alcohol concentrations results within a courtroom setting will also be discussed and further reinforced by use of sample case studies.
 Prerequisite: Admission to a Forensic credential program or permission of the Program Coordinator.

-This course serves as an introduction to the analytical techniques, scientific instruments and common drugs that are encountered by a practicing forensic toxicologist.
-Other topics that are explored include quality assurance in the lab, pharmacology and pharmacokinetics of drugs, impairment versus intoxication and how the interpretation of drug effect is utilized in the criminal court setting.
-The Science of Marijuana, along with some other interesting new drugs, will also be discussed.
-Directed reading, practical assignments and participatory discussions will introduce you to the science of forensic toxicology.
+This course serves as an introduction to the analysis, interpretation and reporting of common drugs encountered by a practicing forensic toxicologist.
+Other topics that are explored include laboratory techniques and instrumentation, pharmacology and pharmacokinetics of common drugs including cannabis, CNS stimulants, Opioids, CNS depressants and novel psychoactive drugs, the application of forensic toxicology to post-mortem, sexual assault and impaired driving cases, and presenting expert testimony in court.
+Directed reading, practical quiz and participatory discussions will introduce you to the science of forensic toxicology.
 Prerequisite: Admission to a Forensic credential program or permission of the Program Coordinator.

 This laboratory course introduces the chemistry and analytical requirements for the testing of illicit and controlled drugs.
 The student will conduct experiments in the characterization of drugs in typical street form including cannabis, cocaine and crack, heroin, designer drugs and hallucinogens and others.
 The student will learn how to use various chemical tests, isolation and purification techniques, chromatographic and spectroscopic techniques and will also conduct experiments in drug synthesis.
 Other experiments will include topics related to clandestine laboratories and toxicological screening in body fluids.